Sky Protocol Rating: S&P Global Unveils Vital B- Assessment for Decentralized Lending Platform

 Q6: What is the significance of crypto credit ratings for the broader market?

 A6: Crypto credit ratings signify the maturing of the digital asset market and its convergence with traditional finance.
-They foster greater institutional participation, promote market stability by providing risk benchmarks, and encourage protocols to adopt better risk management practices.
+They encourage greater institutional participation, promote market stability by providing risk benchmarks, and encourage protocols to adopt better risk management practices.
 This trend is shaping the future of decentralized finance.